cogeotiff/rio-tiler/README.md

 array_to_img(tile, 'png')
 ```

-Here is an example of how to get the WGS84 bounds for a Landsat scene.
+Get WGS84 bounds for a Landsat scene.

 ```
 from rio_tiler import landsat8